DrivenAllianceStream/drivenalliancestream.github.io/_posts/2014-12-10-OverThinkingIt.md

 Often we choose a framework because all the "cool kids" are using it, and we proceed to find a problem that this framework will be the solution to.
 Ten hours later, we haven't solved a thing and we've now spent a lot of our time learning a framework, and potentially bad habits at the same time.

-When you use open source (or have a reflector with non obfuscated code) you get this amazing benefit: the source code.
+When you use open source (or reflection with non-obfuscated code) you get this amazing benefit: the source code.
 Is this a real benefit?
 Why should I have to look at the source to figure out what it's doing?
 Although this has helped me a lot, including today, this process somehow feels broken.
 I do have to acknowledge that a lot of work has recently gone into improving open source project's documentation and that is getting better (at least for some projects) which requires less of source code excavating.

 ### What can we do to avoid falling into this trap?
 * [Pomodoro's](http://en.wikipedia.org/wiki/Pomodoro_Technique)